Judy Carter: Early life

-Judy Carter was born in Los Angeles, California, the second daughter of Esther Silverman Carter, an entrepreneur and owner of a Beverly Hills dress boutique "My Flair Lady," and Sidney Alan Carter, a mechanical engineer for LA Water & Power.
+Judy Carter was born in Los Angeles, California, the second daughter of Esther Silverman Carter, an entrepreneur and owner of a Beverly Hills dress boutique "My Flair Lady", and Sidney Alan Carter, a mechanical engineer for LA Water & Power.

 Judy was born with a speech impediment and her older sister, Marsha, was born with serious health problems.
 In order to better communicate with her sister and to make her laugh, Judy, then eight years old, began checking books on magic tricks out of the public library and would purchase magic tricks from Joe Berg's Magic Store on Hollywood Blvd.
 The tricks came with a suggested patter.
 Carter attributes practicing the patter to helping her overcome her speech impediment.

 Magica The Magician

 While still in elementary school, Carter began performing at children's birthday parties as "Magica the Magician" with her assistant PG Rogow.
-She performed three or four shows a weekend, and eventually adding an accordion to her act.
-In September 1961, the LA Times profiled Carter and PG when their backyard benefit for Cedars-Sinai hospital raised over $500.
+She performed three or four shows a weekend and eventually added an accordion to her act.
+In September 1961, the Los Angeles Times profiled Carter and PG when their backyard benefit for Cedars-Sinai hospital raised over $500.

 Carter continued performing her magic for birthday parties through high school, and then her parents paid for two years of college at Cal State Northridge.
 Judy continued performing magic acts at birthday parties and fraternity houses.
 She graduated with a BA in Theatrical Arts from the University of Southern California.

 By this time, Carter was performing as "Judiwitch" and was invited to perform on a local television show which aired on KCET.
 After doing her act, she was asked by the interviewer if she experienced discrimination being a female magician.
 She joked that she was often asked, "to see your bottom deal."
-KCET refused to air the interview and the controversy surrounding their decision made the CBS Evening news.
-As a result of the media attention, Carter was contacted by Gene Murrow who invited her to run the theater and television department for the Harvard School for Boys.
+KCET refused to air the interview, and the controversy surrounding their decision made the CBS Evening News.
+As a result of the media attention, Carter was contacted by Gene Murrow, who invited her to run the theater and television department for the Harvard School for Boys.

 In the early 1970s, Carter began performing at The Magic Castle in West Hollywood.
 There Ricky Jay and Johnny Thompson advised her to study sleight of hand with Dai Vernon.
 As a student of Vernon, Carter formed an act with mime Tina Lenert.
 The owner of the Magic Castle, Milt Larson, invited Carter to perform in the Close-Up Gallery at The Magic Castle.
 She was the first woman ever invited to do so.

 Judy is divorced from Gina Rubinstein.